 - 1 teaspoon vanilla extract

-- Heat oven to 350 degrees and prepare cookie sheets by spraying with cooking spray, lining with parchment paper, or using a baking mat.
+- Heat oven to 350°.
+Prepare a cookie sheet (or a few) by spraying with cooking spray, lining with parchment paper, or a silpat liner.

 - In a large mixing bowl with a handheld mixer, or use the bowl of a stand mixer with the paddle attachment, cream together the eggs, brown sugar, and granulated sugar until smooth and combined.